 The regulator provides a framework for regulated water service organisations including:

 - registration of water and sewerage providers

 - monitoring of drinking water quality management plans through annual drinking water quality management plan reporting

 - monitoring of ongoing drinking water quality incident reporting and management

 - monitoring of ongoing recycled water quality incident reporting and management.

 DNRME ensures that these systems are managed effectively and that regulated water service organisations understand and adhere to their obligations.

-The Natural Resources Compliance Framework (PDF, 970KB) sets out the core principles that guide effective regulation.
+The compliance framework and strategy set out the core principles that guide effective regulation.

 - Read more about water service provider obligations.